 What does it offer?

 The NRL Live Pass allows you to access every match as soon as it goes live on the air.
 This includes all 192 NRL Telstra Premiership regular season matches and eight Finals Series matches, but does not include the Grand Final or the three games of the State of Origin series.
-The Trans-Tasman Test and other Elite Matches will also be available for streaming in 2019.
+The Trans-Tasman Test and other elite international matches will also be available for streaming in 2020.

 The pass lets you stream matches across multiple mobile devices.
 Currently these include iPhones, iPods, iPads and Android smartphones.

 Subscribers can replay every match from the Telstra Premiership, Rep Round, State of Origin and Finals Series, with replays available 12 hours after the games are over.
 The app also delivers scoring highlights shortly after they happen, and live post-match press conferences from your team’s coach and captain.